nipunasahanmahaliyana/nipunasahanmahaliyana/README.md

 # About Me
 - 👀 I'm interested in exploring new technologies and contributing to innovative projects.
-- 🌱 Currently focusing on software engineering, Networking, IoT, and Machine Learning.
+- 🌱 Currently focusing on software engineering, Networking, IoT, and Machine Learning/Deep learning.
 - 💞️ Open to collaborating on projects involving software engineering, Networking, IoT, or Machine Learning.
 - 😄 Pronouns: He/Him
 - 🎓 Graduate with a BSc (Hons) in Information Technology (Second Class Upper Division) from the University of Jaffna